 Trihexyphenidyl works as an anticholinergic used for the treatment of tremors, spasms, stiffness, and weak muscle control seen in patients with Parkinson disease.
-It can also be useful for the prevention or treatment of similar muscular conditions like extrapyramidal side effects (EPS), which are caused by certain central nervous system (CNS) drugs such as fluphenazine, haloperidol, chlorpromazine.
+It can also be useful for preventing or treating similar muscular conditions like extrapyramidal side effects (EPS), which are caused by first-generation antipsychotic drugs such as fluphenazine, haloperidol, and chlorpromazine.
 Although it has been pertinent in clinical trials investigating the treatment of Parkinson disease since 1949, it was approved for the management of all types of parkinsonism (idiopathic, postencephalitic, and arteriosclerotic) in June 2003 by the FDA.
 Trihexyphenidyl is often used as an adjuvant therapy when treating the forms mentioned above of parkinsonism with levodopa.

-In 2008, there were reports that Iraqi police and soldiers were using trihexyphenidyl for recreational purposes along with other prescription drugs.
+In 2008, there were reports that Iraqi police and soldiers were using trihexyphenidyl for recreational purposes and other prescription drugs.
 Reportedly the drugs were taken as they seemed to relieve combat stress.
-Although this could have been the primary cause for use in some, some also seen as a substitute or a stronger version of LSD by some users.
+Although this could have been the primary cause for use in some, some were also seen as a substitute or a more potent version of LSD by some users.
 Trihexyphenidyl is used off-label to manage dystonia in patients with cerebral palsy.

 Mechanism of Action

-Although the precise mechanism of action of trihexyphenidyl remains poorly understood, it appears to act on the parasympathetic nervous system by inhibiting the efferent impulses directly.
-Structures innervated by the parasympathetic system, such as the salivary glands, eyes, and smooth muscles (directly and indirectly), are affected, even on smaller doses.
+The precise mechanism of action of trihexyphenidyl remains inadequately comprehended; it appears to act on the parasympathetic nervous system by inhibiting efferent impulses directly.
+Structures innervated by the parasympathetic system, such as the salivary glands, eyes, and smooth muscles (directly and indirectly), are affected, even at smaller doses.
 The direct central inhibition of cerebral motor centers may occur with higher doses.
-Researchers believe the receptors affected are the dopamine and M1 muscarinic receptors.
-The drug is absorbed from the gastrointestinal tract, and the onset of action occurs 60 minutes after an oral dose with peak activity occurring after 2 to 3 hours.
-One dose has a duration of action of around 6 to 12 hours and is then excreted in the urine, most likely as an unchanged drug.
+Research indicates that the receptors affected are the dopamine and M1 muscarinic receptors.

+Trihexyphenidyl is available as 2 mg and 5 mg oral tablets and as a solution of 2 mg/5 mL.
 The dosage of trihexyphenidyl HCl varies with the individual and is determined empirically.
-Patients start with a low initial dose, which is increased gradually, especially in adults who are older than 60 years of age.
-The patient can take the oral drug before or after meals; this depends on the individual patient as in those with excessive xerostomia (due to trihexyphenidyl’s anticholinergic effects) could take the drug before meals and those who feel nauseous or are prone to excessive salivation could take the drug after meals.
-Trihexyphenidyl is better tolerated if taken in 3 separate doses daily, with food.
+Clinicians should prescribe a low initial dose and increase the dose gradually, especially in adults older than 60 years of age.
+The patient can take the oral drug before or after meals; this depends on the individual patient; those with excessive xerostomia (due to trihexyphenidyl's anticholinergic effects) could take the medication before meals, and those who feel nauseous or are prone to excessive salivation could take the drug after meals.
+Trihexyphenidyl is better tolerated with food in 3 separate doses daily.
 Higher doses, such as more than 10 mg per day, could be divided into four doses daily (one taken with each meal and one at bedtime).

 Clinicians should avoid abrupt withdrawal of trihexyphenidyl in patients undergoing treatment for parkinsonism symptoms, as this could cause an acute exacerbation of existing symptoms.
-There are reports of neuroleptic malignant syndrome in patients who had an abrupt withdrawal of treatment.
+In addition, there are reports of neuroleptic malignant syndrome in patients who had an abrupt withdrawal from treatment.

 For initial therapy for symptoms of idiopathic parkinsonism, 1 mg tablet of trihexyphenidyl is given on the first day.
-This dose could then increase by 2 mg accretions at intervals of around four days until a total dose of 6 to 10 mg is being administered daily to the patient.
-The final daily dose is determined by the physician, to what is deemed the optimal dosage for symptom control.
-Most patients display significant improvement in symptoms on total daily doses of 6 to 10 mg, but some, especially those of the postencephalitic sub-group, could require daily doses of around 12 to 15 mg for symptom management.
+This dose could then increase by 2 mg accretions at intervals of around four days until a total dose of 6 to 10 mg is administered daily to the patient.
+The final daily dose is determined by the clinician to what is deemed the optimal dosage for symptom control.
+Most patients show significant symptom improvement on 6 to 10 mg daily.
+Still, some, especially those of the postencephalitic sub-group, could require daily doses of around 12 to 15 mg for symptom management.

-The optimal dose and dosing frequency of trihexyphenidyl required to control the extrapyramidal symptoms of commonly used CNS drugs, for example, thioxanthenes, and phenothiazines, are determined empirically by the physician.
-For most patients, the total daily dosage ranges from 5 to 15 mg, although there have been reported cases of symptoms being sufficiently controlled on as minimal as 1 mg daily.
-Therefore, recommendations are to start treatment with a single dose of 1 mg.
-Failure of the extrapyramidal manifestations to resolve in a few hours could prompt an increase in dosage until achieving satisfactory control of symptoms.
+The optimal dose and dosing frequency of trihexyphenidyl required to control the extrapyramidal symptoms of commonly used CNS drugs, such as thioxanthenes and phenothiazines, is determined empirically by the clinician.
+The total daily dosage ranges from 5 to 15 mg for most patients, although there have been reported cases of symptoms being sufficiently controlled on as minimal as 1 mg daily.
+Therefore, the recommendations are to start treatment with a single dose of 1 mg.
+Failure of the extrapyramidal manifestations to resolve in a few hours could prompt an increase in dosage until achieving adequate control of symptoms.
 Adequate control of symptoms is sometimes possible in a shorter duration by briefly decreasing the CNS drug dosage when initiating trihexyphenidyl and gradually adjusting the dose of both drugs for the desired effects without the onset of extrapyramidal symptoms.